 I could pretend to know what is and what isn’t a true masterpiece, but it’s perhaps better to take the Kunsthistorisches Museum’s own advice.

-Other highlights for me:
+Highlights for me:

-He “creates” all the anatomical features through the clever placement of themed objects.
+Arcimboldo “creates” all the anatomical features through the clever placement of themed objects.
 A pod of peas for the teeth in Summer’s face, an oil lamp for Fire’s lower jawbone…he was a surrealist centuries before that term even had meaning.

-Mainly because they bring home just how much the city has grown.
+Bellotto’s landscapes bring home just how much the city has grown.
 Schönbrunn Palace, now embedded deep within modern Vienna, really was a summer residence well outside the city.

 Although the collection more or less ends with the 18th century, you’ll also find works by Klimt from around 1890.
 But not where you might think to find them.

 Gustav Klimt, Ernst Klimt and Franz Matsch painted the areas between and around the arches and columns on the north wall of the main staircase.
-Look for the Swarovski spotting scope opposite to get a closer view.
+If you’re lucky, there’s a Swarovski spotting scope opposite to help you get a closer view.
 To see more of Klimt, try this guide.